 * equal contribution

 Y. Yang, S. Xiong, A. Payani, E. Shareghi and F. Fekri.
-Harnessing the Power of Large Language Models for Natural Language to First-Order Logic Translation. arXiv preprint, 2023.
+Harnessing the Power of Large Language Models for Natural Language to First-Order Logic Translation.
+ACL, 2024.

 Y. Yang, S. Xiong, F. Fekri, J. C. Kerce, and A. Payani.
 LogicDP: Creating Labels for Graph Data via Inductive Logic Programming, 11th International Conference on Learning Representations (ICLR 2023).